-Women programmers have been responsible for some of the most important designs, inventions, and innovations in the tech world thus far—in fact, the world’s first known programmer was a woman (more on her soon).
-Though many of these women have yet to receive the recognition they deserve, we have been pleased to see some recent shifts in the conversation, including this recent NYT feature outlining the long and storied history of women who built and shaped the art of coding.
+Women programmers have been responsible for some of the most important designs, inventions, and innovations in tech—in fact, the world’s first known programmer was a woman (more on her soon).
+Though many of these women have yet to receive the recognition they deserve, we’ve been pleased to see some recent shifts in the conversation, including this recent NYT feature outlining the long and storied history of women who built and shaped the art of coding.

 Raising awareness around individual women programmers and their specific accomplishments helps remedy the misconception that programming has always been a man’s world.
 On the contrary: It wasn’t always this way.
 Women have been paving the way since day one, so here are 15 influential female tech pioneers you need to know about.

 Mitchell Baker is a co-founder of the Mozilla Project and acting chairwoman of the Mozilla Foundation.
 Her open-source journey started in 1998, when she created Netscape’s open-source license in her capacity as a lawyer.
 That experience inspired her to co-found the Mozilla Project, which she later led as the company’s “Chief Lizard Wrangler.”
 Mozilla, now known as the company behind the web browser Firefox, continues to offer best-in-class private browsing, as well as petitions users to fight for net neutrality.

 Baker has been widely acknowledged for her work both with Mozilla and open-source software in general.
 In 2005, Time magazine named her one of its 100 Most Influential People, and she’s also been inducted into the Internet Society’s Internet Hall of Fame.